-&lt;sup>1 As used in our Corporate Governance Standards, "immediate family member" includes a person's spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than domestic employees) who shares such person's home.
+As used in our Corporate Governance Standards, "immediate family member" includes a person's spouse, parents, children, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than domestic employees) who shares such person's home.

 - (A) The director is a current partner or employee of a firm that is the Company's internal or external auditor; (B) the director has an immediate family member who is a current partner of such a firm; (C) the director has an immediate family member who is a current employee of such a firm and who personally works on the Company's or a subsidiary's audit; or (D) the director or an immediate family member was within the last three years a partner or employee of such a firm and personally worked on the Company's audit within that time. - The director or an immediate family member of the director is, or has been within the last three years, employed as an executive officer of another company at which any of the Company's present executives at the same time serves or served on that company's compensation committee. - The director is a current employee, or an immediate family member of the director is a current executive officer, of a company that has made payments to, or received payments from, the Company for property or services in an amount that, in any of the last three fiscal years, exceeds the greater of \$1 million, or 2% of such other company's consolidated gross revenues.
 The look-back provision for this test applies solely to the financial relationship between the Company and the director or immediate family member's current employer; the Board need not consider former employment of the director or immediate family member.
-Contributions to tax exempt organizations shall not be considered "payments" for purposes of this provision, but the Company shall disclose in its annual proxy statement any such contributions made by the Company to any tax exempt organization in which any independent director serves as an executive officer if, within the preceding three years, contributions in any single fiscal year exceeded the greater of \$1 million, or 2% of such tax exempt organization's consolidated gross revenues.
+Contributions to tax exempt organizations shall not be considered "payments" for purposes of this provision, but the Company shall disclose in its annual proxy statement any such confributions made by the Company to any tax exempt organization in which any independent director or \$1 million, or 2% of such tax exempt organization's consolidated gross revenues.
 In addition, the Board must consider the materiality of any such relationship in making its determination of independence. - The director owns, or is affiliated with the owner of, a controlling amount of voting stock of the Company.